welcome to the mayan ruins website .

-Cerros is a Late Pre Classic (300 B.C.-200 A.D.) archaeological zone located on the tip of a peninsular where the mouth of the New River and Chetumal Bay meet.
-This geographical location afforded it a very favorable position to become an important trade center for the exchange of goods and ideas from the interior cities of Lamanai and the Peten, and thence along the Yucatan coast, and vice-versa.
+Cerros is a Late Pre-Classic (300 B.C.-250 A.D.) archaeological zone located on the tip of a peninsular where the mouth of the New River and Chetumal Bay meet.
+This geographical location afforded it a very favorable position to become an important trade center for the exchange of goods and ideas between the interior cities of Lamanai and the Peten, and around the Yucatan coast.

-Cerros had a system of raised fields for agriculture, and was separated from the peninsular by a man-made canal.
+The central core of Cerros had a system of raised fields for agriculture, and was separated from the peninsular by a man-made canal.
 The ceremonial and civic center was located within this separated area.
 This area contained pyramids, temples, platforms, and two ball courts.
-Most of the structures date from the Late Pre Classic, and were never built over which is a rarity in the Maya World.
+Most of the structures date from the Late Pre-Classic, and were never built over which is a rarity in the Maya World.
 The residential area was situated on both sides of the canal.
-The archaeological park covers 52 acres/21 hectares.
+The archaeological park covers about 52 acres/21 hectares.

 Cerros is located in the north of Belize across the bay from Corozal Town.
 It is easily reached from Orange Walk, Belize City or Belmopan from the south, or from the north by way of Chetumal, Mexico.
 Once in Corozal Town the trip to the site can be made by looping around the bay by road, or by hiring a tourist boat to take you across the bay.
 There is no regularly scheduled boat service.
 Check with one of the hotels or resorts for an organized tour or private passage.